-(A) Fill in (a) the date of your wedding, (b) whether there are any children involved in the family, whether born of this relationship or previous relationships (including any who are now over the age of 18).
+(A) Fill in (a) the date of your wedding, and (b) whether there are any children in the family.
+This means children born of this relationship or previous relationships.
+It includes any who are now over the age of 18.
 If there are such children, list their details: add extra rows if needed and delete any rows not needed.

 (B) Fill in which wording is correct depending on whether you have separated already or are about to.